Al-Bayati

 Al-Bayati (البياتي) is a surname.
 It is connected to the Iraqi al-Bayat tribe.

-The ancestry and ethnicity of those carrying the al-Bayati name is split between Arabs and Turkmen.
-Their traditional territory is the Tuz District in Saladin Governorate, northern Iraq.
+The tribal etymology is a regional name affiliated with the region of Tuz District in Saladin Governorate, northern Iraq.

+The ancestry and ethnicity of those carrying the al-Bayati name is split between Arab clans and Turkmen clans.
 Arab sources claim it as an Arab tribe of the Tayy tribal confederacy.
 Turkmen sources however claim the tribe's ancestry is linked to the Oghuz Turkic Bayat tribe with origins in Khorasan.